Bernina Express Tickets

 Exclusions

-• Seat reservation on Bernina and Glacier Express
+• Seat reservation on the Bernina and Glacier Express

 Accessibility

-• Staff is available for guests requiring disability assistance.
+• Staff are available for guests requiring disability assistance.

 Additional information

-• Seat reservation is mandatory for panoramic trains.
-Please follow the reservation instructions in the ticket you receive post-booking.
+• Seat reservations are mandatory on select panoramic trains.
+Follow the reservation instructions in the ticket you receive post-booking.

 • To activate your Swiss Travel Flex Pass, simply head to www.activateyourpass.com, enter your reference number, and fill in the required details to get started.

-• Follow the step-by-step activation instructions provided in the ticket that you receive post-booking.
+• Follow the step-by-step activation instructions provided in the ticket you receive post-booking.

-• Download the ticket and show either the printed version or the digital ticket to board the trains.
+• Download the ticket and show either the printed version or the digital ticket to board trains, buses, and boats.

 • Access the handy Swiss map here and begin your travel adventure!